KeystrokeCascade/cpp-explained/README.md

-# cpp-explained
+# C++ Explained
- A website explaining some basics of C++ while also demonstrating a variety of CSS animations
+ A website explaining some basics of C++ while also demonstrating a variety of CSS animations.